OUR NEXT EVENT

 Formed in 1998, the Friends of West Hampstead Library (FoWHL) is a community organisation consisting of around 400 library users – mostly local residents but also people who work in West Hampstead or are passing through.

-To become a FoWHL member and receive notice of all future events, or to send a message to FoWHL via email, click here
+Like the library itself, membership of FoWHL is free.
+To become a FoWHL member and receive notice of all future events, or to send an email, click here

 If you are not on email, keep an eye on the FoWHL noticeboard (by the lift, inside the library), or follow us on @FoWHLNW6

 FoWHL AGM 2020 report